 1. Pacific Coast

-As aforementioned, temperature rises during this time of the year and there are small chances of rain during this period.
-If you’re visiting Lima, Paracas, Huacachina and Nazca, this will feel like an endless summerland.
+Temperature rises during this time of the year and there are small chances of rain during this period.
+If you’re visiting Lima, Paracas, Huacachina or Nazca, this will feel like an endless summerland.
+Make sure to bring this with you:

 - Sunscreen.
 This must be your new best friend throughout the trip, make sure to apply it every 40-50 minutes.

-- Bathing suit and flip flops.
+- Bathing suits and flip flops.
 These are essential if you’re going to the beach.

 - Light tops, shorts, and summer dresses.
 Temperatures in this region can reach up to 30°C.